kalisio/kdk/docs/api/map/components.md

 # Components

-## Catalog panel
+## Catalog

-The **k-catalog-panel** is used to list all available layers in [catalog](./services.md#catalog-service) and organize them by category.
+The **k-catalog** is used to list all available layers in [catalog](./services.md#catalog-service) and organize them by category.
 A category is defined by the following properties:
 * **name**: internal name,
 * **label**: display label,
 * **icon**: display icon,